 - Community colleges prioritize enrollment for students who have graduated high school (or who are in their middle college program).
 Many high school students get waitlisted.

 - Community colleges are very strict with their prerequisites.
 We will be unable to provide you more than your requested transcript in order to prove you have met the prerequisites.

-- You will be unable to take more than 10 units at some local community colleges.
-We will not sign any petitions in regards to PAUSD students requesting to take more units.
+- Some local community colleges only allow a high school student to take no more than 10 units of study.
+In that case, we will not sign any petitions in regards to PAUSD students requesting to take more units.

 Who will pay for me to take a course off-campus?

 - The student's parent/guardian is responsible for costs associated with taking courses off campus.